kognifai/PoseidonNext-Framework/PoseidonNext-documentation/Guides/CLI-tool-for-registering-apps-and-data-adapters.md

 Download and install the [NodeJs 8 or latest](https://nodejs.org/) version from its official web site.

+To install and run the Registration Tool:

-1. Install the tool as a global npm package by running ```npm install -g @kognifai/poseidon-app-registration-cli```.
+1. Install the tool as a global npm package by executing the following command:

+    ```npm install -g @kognifai/poseidon-app-registration-cli```.

-2. Restart your command line window
+2. Restart Windows from command line.
-3. You can now run the tool by typing in ```regapp``` from anywhere.
+3. Run the tool by typing in ```regapp``` from anywhere.
 This will present you with the options for the tool.

 ![2018-06-14_08-52-35.png](.%20images/2018-06-14_08-52-35-f86cf13e-03a7-4b61-87cd-30f8bb9155c6.png)

 # Registering manifests

-_The following section assumes that you are a developer using the ```@kognifai/poseidon-dev-host``` API for your local development environment against the default host and port which is localhost:8080.
+The following section assumes that you are a developer using the ```@kognifai/poseidon-dev-host``` API for your local development environment against the default host and port which is localhost:8080.
 You can specify any username and password below.
 When using this in a non-developer scenario or against a deployed Poseidon API you need to have a Poseidon user that has permissions to add applications.
 This will also require some extra configuration as specified below._

 ## Application